HB9HUS/notes-on-learning-cw/README.md

 ## Receiving CW
 Receiving or copying CW is not hard, but needs a lot of pracitce.
 The recommended things are:
 - Have FUN! change the practice if it gets boring
+- Set yourself goals (and write them down)
 - practice daily at least 10-30min
-- stopp when you get tired
+- stop when you get tired
 - multiple short sessions is better than one long
 - don't listen to slow CW, space the letters out if necessary (farnsworth timing)
 - learn by sound, don't use any form of memnonic (e.g. charts)
+- get on the air as fast as possible, first for listening, later for real QSOs

 Some very good information is to be found on the [advice page](https://morsecode.ninja/advice/) of morse code ninja.